Publisher Council on Foreign Relations

 - The sharpest contrast is in Latin America.

 - The United States tends to hold riskier assets abroad (equities) than foreigners hold in the United States.

 - Because of persistent U.S. current account deficits and corresponding capital inflows, foreigners buy more U.S. assets than vice versa.
-But because U.S. holdings abroad have usually yielded higher returns than foreign holdings in the United States have, the U.S. net international investment position has deteriorated less—although there was a sharp decline in 2011.
+But because U.S. holdings abroad usually have yielded higher returns than have foreign holdings in the United States, the U.S. net international investment position has deteriorated less—although there was a sharp decline in 2011.